Stutton, North Yorkshire: Railway station

 On 4 January 1964 the whole line was closed to passenger traffic and on 2 April 1966 closed to goods traffic and the track lifted as part of the Beeching era railway closures.

 In 1970 the British Railways Board put the station building up for sale and, after some time, it was sold and converted into a private house.

 Amenities

 In 1900 the village had a water mill, railway station and goods yard, blacksmiths workshop, large purpose built malting building, two shops, C of E mission church (St Aidan's), a public house and a collection of ancient limestone built houses.

-Today, the village has a public house, The Hare and Hounds, owned by Samuel Smith Brewery, about 70 houses, mostly modern, but with at least 1 dating back to 1697 (Manor House Farm), and a small village hall.
+Today, the village has a public house, The Hare and Hounds, owned by Samuel Smith Old Brewery, about 70 houses, mostly modern, but with at least 1 dating back to 1697 (Manor House Farm), and a small village hall.
 St Aidan's was deconsecrated in the early 2000s, and is a private house.

 Just southwest of Stutton is Wingate Hill, said to be the site of the Saxon court for the West Riding.
-(Stutton was historically in the West Riding of Yorkshire.)